Dr Mark Sheehan

 EPOL 367 - Social Sciences Curriculum Study

 EPOL 405 - Curriculum: Theory, Research and Practice

 EPOL 505 - Curriculum: Theory, Research and Practice

 PhD, MA, BA, Dip Tchg

-Mark’s primary research interests focus on critical thinking, teaching and learning history and the place of knowledge in the New Zealand curriculum.
-As well as researching and publishing on these areas, Mark is currently the director of a Teaching and Learning Research Initiative (TRLI) study that is examining how secondary school history students learn how to think critically/historically and is also involved in studies of the role of history in citizenship education.
+Mark’s research interests include critical thinking, assessment, the role of history in citizenship education (with an especial focus on memory, reconciliation and the Treaty of Waitangi), the education of young men and the place of knowledge in 21st century curricula.
+As well as researching and publishing in these areas, Mark has recently completed a Teaching and Learning Research Initiative (TRLI) study that examined how secondary school history students learn how to think critically/historically through course work.

-Mark Sheehan is interested in supervising research on critical thinking, internal assessment, teaching and learning history, curriculum design, history and memory and the place of knowledge in the NZ curriculum.
+Mark Sheehan is interested in supervising research on critical thinking, assessment, teaching and learning history, educational policy, curriculum design, history of education, the education of young men, memory and reconciliation and the place of knowledge in 21st schooling curricula.